 “Channels help extend the life of your content and give you a chance to prove your expertise on topics related to your business.”

 Why not flex those creative muscles of yours with an original series?
 Now that creating video is more accessible than ever before and streaming is the norm, many brands are dipping their toes into episodic video content.
 Get ahead of this emerging trend by creating a series and showcasing it on a Channel!
-As we mentioned before, we just released our first-ever original series, One, Ten, One Hundred, and we can’t wait to see what other businesses start to create.

 Your Channel is more than just a landing page, however.
 It’s a way to create a brand within a brand.
 When working on major projects like a series, you want the work to be able to stand on its own.
 That way, you can reach new audiences and surprise your existing audience, opening the door for more ambitious and original work to come.

 Video podcasts are all the rage right now — and for good reason!
 Why make a video podcast, you ask?
 Well, for one, people like being able to look at someone while they’re talking.
-There’s just something special about being able to actually see someone speak, gesticulate, and emote.
+There’s just something special about being able to actually see someone speak, gesture, and emote.
 And when you combine the powers of both audio and visual mediums, something magical happens.

 Plus, creating a video version of your podcast is great for discoverability.
 It’s super easy to share a link to a video with a friend, and for folks who are covering more visual subjects, video helps communicate messages more effectively.